Buddytheelff/webmapping/Chapter11/readme.md

 There is only so much you can learn from following along with written tutorials.
 You have probably already grappled with making use of online examples, documentation, and help forums to do something awesome.
 We have tried to open the door for you; to become a professional-level web mapper, you need to dive in and figure out the rest on your own.
 If you have made it this far, you should feel highly confident in your ability to do so!

 > ### **Add logical additional features to your coordinated visualization and finalize its user interface design.**

+## Activity 11

+1. Implement the reexpress operator using menu selection to change the attribute in both map and linked visualization.
+2. Implement the retrieve operator using direct manipulation to link enumeration units on the map to elements in the linked visualization.
+3. Zip a copy of your working folder and upload it to Canvas.
+The folder should include the `index.html`, `main.js` in the `js`folder, `style.css` in the `css` folder and _D3_ library and `topojson.js` lib in your `lib` folder.
+4.  **Optional** Commit and sync your _unit-3_ directory with the commit message "Activity 11".

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Robert E. Roth \(reroth@wisc.edu\)._